nicklockwood/iCarousel/README.md

 	@property (nonatomic, readonly) UIView *contentView;

 The view containing the carousel item views.
-You can add subviews to this view if you want to intersperse a view with the carousel items.
-If you want a view to appear in front or behind the carousel items, you should add it directly to the iCarousel view itself instead.
+You can add subviews to this view if you want to intersperse them with the carousel items.
+If you want a view to appear in front or behind all of the carousel items, you should add it directly to the iCarousel view itself instead.
 Note that the order of views inside the contentView is subject to frequent and undocumented change while the app is running.
 Any views added to the contentView should have their userInteractionEnabled property set to NO to prevent conflicts with iCarousel's touch event handling.

 	@property (nonatomic, readonly) NSInteger currentItemIndex;